grisselfaura/Milestone-Second-Project-Interactive-Frontend-Development/README.md

 HTML and CSS code checked for coding errors.
 CSS prefixes were checked against https://autoprefixer.github.io/

-By clicking on the links in the navbar, the scrollSpy effect will work regardless of whether or not you're viewing the sections in the same order they are listed in the dropdown navbar.
+By clicking on the links in the navbar, the background effect will confirm to the user which tab has been selected.
+All tabs can be independently accessed without having to go back to the HOME tab.

-In the about us section, they can read a bit about the organization background.
+The footnote and social media links as well as the "About us" tab, as it will not add any further skill for the purpose of this project.

+//////
+PENDING TO EDIT AS PER THIS MILESTONE
 They can view both the general products category in the "Product" section and specific information of the each product by clicking on the Readmore buttons (website under construction).

 1. Contact form: